andikra/ALPS-Ver/README.md

 General:
 - Idea: User Interface for easier usage
 - Idea: Suggestion System that tries to solve occuring errors
 - Verification result must be gathered from the individual check return values.
 Right now it still requires a person to derive the result from the outputs.
+- Node System from a different library is included, but the interface is still not functional

 SID:
 - Abstract Communication Channels Check